OJB-Quantum/Generative-Layout-Notebooks/README.md

 # Generative-Layout-Notebooks
-GDSII/OASIS layout examples in Google Colab notebooks.
-Previews are provided as 2D plots before exporting.
+GDSII/OASIS layouts generated in working Google Colab notebooks.
+Layout previews are plotted as 2D graphics before exporting.

 Note: This repository also contains some interesting fractal design layouts.